Vivekanand-R/Industry-Outlook/README.md

 # Market-Insights

-We’ll be highlighting few insights for demonstration purposes.
+Will be highlighting few open source work/insights for demonstration purposes.

 **1. Equities Market Insights:**